tnndbtc/test/test/functional/README.md

 # Functional Tests

-This directory contains functional tests for the Blockweave REST daemon.
+This directory contains functional tests for the Blockweave.
 These tests start a local node and verify the REST API endpoints work correctly.

 ## Prerequisites